aashiqui2/Java-Practice-Programs/5.Array Programs/Question.md

 ## 2. Find the Second Largest Element in an Array
 Write a program to find the second largest element in an array.

-## 3. Check if the Given Array is Sorted and Rotated
+## 3. Check if the Given Array is Sorted and Rotated[Contains duplicate]
 Problem: [1752.
 Check if Array Is Sorted and Rotated](https://leetcode.com/problems/check-if-array-is-sorted-and-rotated/description/)

 ## 4. Remove Duplicates in a Sorted Array